carlosperate/awesome-microbit/README.md

 - [BBC micro:bit Case V2](https://www.thingiverse.com/thing:3028078) - A slim, nice looking, and functional snap-together case that protects all sides and corners.
 - [Otto Robot](https://www.thingiverse.com/thing:2786066) - Otto chassis for the microbit to make a bidepad robot with a robitbit accessory.
 - [micro:bit Tracking Car](https://www.thingiverse.com/thing:3270962) - A line follower chassis for the micro:bit.
+- [Walking Robot V1](https://www.thingiverse.com/thing:3300339) - Add-on to the bit:booster that makes a simple walking robot using two continuous servos.

 ## CAD